jessismagghe/landscape-hardening-demo/README.md

 Jessi Smagghe - Berlin 2025 Commercial Sprint

-"Automating CIS and DISA-STIG compliance on Ubuntu"
+"Automating CIS and DISA-STIG compliance with Landscape"

 # Overview
 This demo will provide you a testing environment to explore methods of automating compliance and system hardening in Landscape.
 The setup will: